 Whereas we tend to rail at the Internal Revenue Service's collection of our taxes for Uncle Sam, millions of us happily hand over our cash to lottery ticket sellers in the hope of winning a huge pile of money.

-Voluntary taxes for state services: To sooth our guilt and embarrassment for wasting money, albeit usually just a few dollars -- and, yes, as long-time readers know, I also play the lottery when the jackpot gets huge, like the current $900 million $1.3 billion and growing Powerball, which is this week's By the Numbers figure -- we remind ourselves that our lottery buying helps support, in most cases, state education programs.
+Voluntary taxes for state services: To sooth our guilt and embarrassment for wasting money, albeit usually just a few dollars — and, yes, as long-time readers know, I also play the lottery when the jackpot gets huge, like the current $900 million combined $550 million and growing Powerball and Mega Millions jackpots, which is this week's was the By the Numbers figure back in January 2016 — we remind ourselves that our lottery buying helps support, in most cases, state education programs.

 The latest U.S. Census look at lotteries, examining 2012-2013 data and released in February 2015, shows that state lottery ticket sales increased almost 5 percent in 2013, from more than $59 billion in 2012 to $62.4 billion in 2013.
 Makes you wonder why public schools nationwide aren't better, but I digress.